fitzgeralddaniel/Base_Covert_Channel/UDP/README.md

 - [Pipename] is the name of the pipe the client creates when it runs on the target.
 This could be any opsec appropriate pipe name approved for ops.
 - [Timeout] is the number of seconds to set the socket timeout to.
 - [Retries] is the number of times to retry listening for a connection after a timeout occurs.
+- [Key] AES key to encrypt the beacon that is initially sent.
+It must be the same as the client.
+(128 bit is 16 characters)
 - [TeamserverPort] is the port to connect to on the Cobalt Strike teamserver.
 It defaults to 2222 and is an optional argument.
 - [Arch] is the architecture to request from the teamserver for the beacon.
-It defaults to x86 and is an optional argument.
+It defaults to x64 and is an optional argument.
 - [Restart] is a Y/N value to either restart the server after disconnect or exit.
 Default is N and is an optional argument.
-- [Key] AES key to encrypt the beacon that is initially sent.
-It must be the same as the client.

 If you have the MinGW compiler installed, you may compile the client.c code with the following command:

->i686-w64-mingw32-gcc -s -O3 -fvisibility=hidden -o client.exe client.c -lws2_32
+>i686-w64-mingw32-gcc -s -O3 -fvisibility=hidden -o client.exe client.c aes.c -lws2_32

 or 64-bit with:

->x86_64-w64-mingw32-gcc -s -O3 -fvisibility=hidden -o client.exe client.c -lws2_32
+>x86_64-w64-mingw32-gcc -s -O3 -fvisibility=hidden -o client.exe client.c aes.c -lws2_32

 You can compile the debug version of the client with print statements by adding `-DDEBUG` to the end of the compile command